torokernel/documentation/Networking.md

 ```

 ## Sockets
-* On top of the networking primitives to send and receive packet, there is the socket layer that parses those packets and tranlates them a stream or datagram connections between two sockets.
-Sockets allow to communicate applications over a network.
+* On top of the networking primitives to send and receive packets, there is the socket layer that parses those packets and translates them into stream or datagram connections between two sockets.
+Sockets allow applications to communicate over a network.
 Toro supports only AF_VSOCK sockets.
 The Toro API to manipulate sockets looks like the POSIX API.
-* When using AF_VSOCK, the host is always identified with the number 2 and the the guest id is defined by the user when invoking QEMU.
+* When using AF_VSOCK, the host is always identified with the number 2 and the guest id is defined by the user when invoking QEMU.
 *
 * A socket is defined as follows:
 ```pascal